dreamcatcher-tech/network/Inbox/2025-04-24 1505 sync priorities.md

 no caching is really bad.

+not able to prioritize downloads is bad - we are always blocked behind bulk background data.

 could pull a whole commit, and say we already have some other one, so the server doesn't double send

 pull only objects that are newer than x